To and Through Data Methodology

 • Graduation/certificate completion—including, but not limited to, institutional sector, date of graduation/certification, and degree/credential earned.

-School- and district-level data on the share of students who are low-income in 2011-12 2012-13, and 2013-14 are from New York State Education Department’s (NYSED) publicly available Enrollment Data Archive.
+School- and district-level data on the share of students who are low-income in 2016-2017 are from New York State Education Department’s (NYSED) publicly available Enrollment Data Archive.

-School-level data on total graduates for the 2011-12, 2012-13, and 2013-14 schoolyears are from NYSED’s publicly available Report Card Databases.
-School-level data on total graduates for the combined 2011-12 and 2012-13 years reflect the aggregate sum for each year.
+School-level data on total graduates for the 2016-17 school year are from NYSED’s publicly available Report Card Databases.
 District- and statewide-level data reflect the aggregate sum of all schools in the district/state.

-In our analysis, “high school graduates” are 2011-2012, 2012-13 and 2013-14 first-time TAP recipients aged 19 or younger as of July 1 of the respective academic year, who reported either never attending college or attending some college, whose HESC-provided NCES high school code and/or name were successfully matched to a NYSED public school Basic Education Data System (BEDS) code, and who enrolled in a higher education institution in the following fall.
+In our analysis, “high school graduates” are 2016-17 first-time TAP recipients aged 19 or younger as of July 1 of the respective academic year, who reported either never attending college or attending some college, whose HESC-provided NCES high school code and/or name were successfully matched to a NYSED public school Basic Education Data System (BEDS) code, and who enrolled in a higher education institution in the following fall.

 High school graduates who enroll later than fall, attend college out-of-state, attend college in New York without receiving TAP grants, enter the military, or directly enter the workforce are not captured in the data set.
 High school graduates who were not able to be matched to a New York high school because of data limitations are not captured in the data set.

-“Return for spring” is based on the number of TAP recipients that were matched to a New York State public high school based on their NCES high school code or name, enrolled in a higher education institution in fall of 2012, 2013, or 2014, and returned for the following spring.
+“Return for spring” is based on the number of TAP recipients that were matched to a New York State public high school based on their NCES high school code or name, enrolled in a higher education institution in fall of 2017, and returned for the following spring.

-“Return for second year” is based on the number of TAP recipients that were matched to a New York State public high school based on their NCES high school code or name, enrolled in a higher education institution in the fall 2012, 2013, or 2014, and returned the following fall.
+“Return for second year” is based on the number of TAP recipients that were matched to a New York State public high school based on their NCES high school code or name, enrolled in a higher education institution in the fall 2017, and returned the following fall.

 “On-time graduation rate” is defined depending on the type of degree(s) earned, as follows: within two years of initial enrollment for associate degrees and within four years of initial enrollment for bachelor’s degrees.
 Degrees other than associate and bachelor’s degrees are not included in this data set.
 A student earning multiple degrees is counted as an on-time graduate if any of their associate or bachelor’s degrees meet the on-time definition.